steadybit/extension-aws/README.md

   ]
 }
 ```

-To perform the stress CPU/memory/io or fill disk attacks on ECS Tasks you to include the following permission.
+If you want to perform the stress CPU/memory/io or fill disk attacks on ECS Tasks you need to include the following permission as well, and then you can proceed with the installation of the **SSM Agent which is needed to run these actions**❗️.

-> ❗️These attacks also need an [SSM Agent sidecar added to the ECS Tasks](./README-ecs-ssm-setup.md).

 ```